ADHD and Fertility: Is There a Link?

 For example, when the Kidney Yin is weak, it fails to nourish the Spleen, leading to Spleen Qi deficiency.
 The Spleen is responsible for making the Blood in TCM and so a weak Spleen contributes to Blood deficiency.

-The Spleen when strong, it flows the fluids around the body and in the fertility organs.
+The Spleen, when strong, causes fluids to flow around the body and in the fertility organs.
 When the Spleen is weak, fluids accumulate causing cysts characteristic of PCOS.
 They then disrupt the hormonal balance, leading to ovulation problems.

-The Blood needs to be nourished in order to supply the follicles with energy to develop and produce eggs and nourish the lining of the uterus for implantation.
+Blood needs to be nourished in order to supply the follicles with energy to develop and produce eggs, and to nourish the lining of the uterus for implantation.

 Spleen: